 Any estimates on what the final release will be priced?

 We will offer a limited free version next, for a standard monthly subscription, priced at €9.
 Some people would rather go for a one-shot price without subscription, and that’s something we’re still thinking about.

-This new version will have a totally new audio engine, and will bring all the features that our users have been waiting for, and more!
-We already conducted some tests on the new audio engine, and results are just awesome.
+We are fine-tuning some portion of the software, removing bugs and incorporating our premium code into the client.
+This should happen by the end of July.
+Parallel to that, we’re already focusing on Ohm Studio 2, and we started writing the code a month ago.
+This new version will have a totally new audio engine, and will include all the features that our users have been waiting for, and more.
+We already conducted some tests on the new engine, and results are just awesome.